Royal Oak Charter Township, Michigan

 Royal Oak Township is a charter township in Oakland County in the U.S. state of Michigan.
 An inner-ring suburb of Detroit, Royal Oak Township borders Detroit to the north, roughly 11 mi north of downtown Detroit.
 As of the 2020 census, the township had a population of 2,374.
-It is independent of the city of Royal Oak.
+It is separate from, and independent of, the city of Royal Oak.

 The township is the only remaining unincorporated portion of the original 36 sqmi Royal Oak survey township, which was organized in 1833.
 With an area of 0.55 sqmi since 2004, Royal Oak Charter Township is the state's smallest charter township by area and the second-smallest overall township in the state after Novi Township.

 History

 Royal Oak Township was established in 1833 as a regular, 36 sqmi civil township, and at one time consisted of all or parts of the following modern cities: Hazel Park, Ferndale, Oak Park, Madison Heights, Pleasant Ridge, Huntington Woods, Royal Oak, Berkley, and Clawson.
 The township began to shrink beginning in 1921 with the incorporation of the cities above.
 To provide greater protection from easy annexation, the township incorporated as a charter township in 1972.
 Currently, the township has neither its own police department nor a post office.
 Its police department was disbanded in 1998.